Which Tank Size Will Fit My Fish? by George J. Reclos, Ph.D., Andreas Iliopoulos,

 If more than one species are to be kept together then calculations should be made separately for each species and then choose the largest volume as the correct one, provided that the species are compatible.
 What you will get is, of course, the right tank for the species demanding the most volume.
 Then add 5-10% water volume for each additional individual.

-We have already mentioned the need of a “manual override” of the above formulas in the case of a species with a specific, odd or unique requirement when kept in captivity.
+e have already mentioned the need of a manual override of the above formulas in the case of a species with a specific, odd or unique requirement when kept in captivity.
 A good example of this is the elephantnose fish, Gnathonemus petersii.
 When you search the literature you will find out that this species will reach a final length of 35 cm and should be housed in a tank with a length of approximately 80 cm.
-This kind of tank usually has a capacity of 75 — 80 liters of water.
+This kind of tank usually has a capacity of 75 80 liters of water.
 However, this species is a schooling fish and is found in fairly large schools in nature.
 Keeping less than 6 individuals in a tank will most probably result in increased intraspecific aggression and territorial behaviour.
 Keeping six or more of them will spread this behaviour equally among them and therefore we will have fewer fights in our tank.
 Keeping six of those fishes in an 80 liter tank is definitely out of the question.
 The fish is carnivorous and six of them will present an enormous bioload that will challenge any filtration system.

 If we use the methodology we explained earlier in this article we get the following: